-Always follow the shut down and start up procedures before and after any service or maintenance is done on the filter unit.
-The PF-30 series filters are designed for low maintenance and minimal service.
-With proper care the PF-30 series filters will provide trouble free service.
-The following is a list of maintenance check points and schedules.
+Always follow the start-up and shut down procedures before and after any service or maintenance is done on the filter unit.
+The PF-50 series filters are designed for low maintenance and minimal service.
+With proper care the PF-50 series filters will provide trouble free service.
+The following is a list of maintenance check points and schedules for standard units and includes optional components.

-NOTE:

-All recommendations are minimums.
+NOTE: All recommendations are minimums.
 The environment/operating conditions in which the filter unit is installed will dictate the frequency of scheduled maintenance.
-Maintaining your PF-30 series filter will assure a long trouble free life.
+Maintaining your PF-50 Series filter will assure a long trouble free life.

 - 1. Visually inspect filter every 48 hours (minimum) for proper operation (check for unusual noise and/or vibration). - 2.
-Read pressure gauge (gauge reading should not exceed 95 psi). - 3.
+Read pressure gauge (gauge reading should not exceed 45 psi). - 3.
 Backwash filter every 48 hours (minimum). - 4.
 Never allow differential pressure to increase above 16 psid. - 5.
 Check media condition every 6 months (replace if needed). - 6.
 Inspect filter internal assembly each media change. - 7.
 Clean pump pre-strainer before blind-off occurs (check as often as environment dictates). - 8.
-Check condition of gaskets (filter and pre-strainer) each time the filter is serviced. - 9.
+Gasket (filter and pre-strainer) each time the filter is serviced. - 9.
 Check voltage and amperage draw on motor lead.